What is a Rail-Track Laying and Maintenance Equipment Operator?

 - Track Repair Worker

-Job Demand for Rail-Track Laying and Maintenance Equipment Operators
+Job Opportunities for Rail-Track Laying and Maintenance Equipment Operators

-There were about 14,000 jobs for Rail-Track Laying and Maintenance Equipment Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 14,000 jobs in the United States for Rail-Track Laying and Maintenance Equipment Operator.
 New jobs are being produced at a rate of 8.6% which is above the national average.
 The Bureau of Labor Statistics predicts 1,200 new jobs for Rail-Track Laying and Maintenance Equipment Operator by 2026.
 Due to new job openings and attrition, there will be an average of 1,500 job openings in this field each year.

 The states with the most job growth for Rail-Track Laying & Maintenance Equipment Operator are Florida, Texas, and South Carolina.
 Watch out if you plan on working in Minnesota, Alaska, or Arkansas.
 These states have the worst job growth for this type of profession.

-Do Rail-Track Laying and Maintenance Equipment Operators Make A Lot Of Money?
+Average Rail-Track Laying and Maintenance Equipment Operators Salary

-The salary for Rail-Track Laying and Maintenance Equipment Operators ranges between about $33,970 and $79,900 a year.
+The average yearly salary of a Rail-Track Laying & Maintenance Equipment Operator ranges between $33,970 and $79,900.

 Rail-Track Laying and Maintenance Equipment Operators who work in Massachusetts, New York, or Oregon, make the highest salaries.